mentice/docker-jobber/README.md

 You make use of [Tensorboard](https://github.com/tensorflow/tensorboard) to track the learning progress during training (the `tensorboard` configuration exposes port 6006).

-The `develop` configuration is intended for use while you are writing code.
+The `develop` configuration is intended for use while you are working on code.
 It disables creation of result images (no need to clutter the registry with hundreds of failed runs), and overrides the Docker CMD to open a bash prompt.
 The intent is to map your source code from the host machine into the Docker container so you may use an external editor without having to repeatedly rebuild code images (an example of how you would do that from a subdirectory is shown in the commented line).
 You can modify, debug, and execute code multiple times from inside the container.